 The complexity of a bookkeeping system often depends on the size of the business and the number of transactions that are completed daily, weekly and monthly.
 All sales and purchases made by a business need to be recorded in the general ledger, and certain items require supporting documents to be retained and preferably stored as an attachment to the transaction and its history.

-Accounting is a high-level process that uses financial information compiled by a bookkeeper or business owner and produces financial models using that information.
+On the contrary, accounting is a high-level process that uses financial information compiled by a bookkeeper or business owner and produces financial models using that information.
 The process of accounting is more subjective than bookkeeping, which is largely transactional.
 Accounting is comprised of:

 Completing income tax returns